DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Lion King turned his head in response to Jeanne's hail.

-He held in his hand a <span title="jp. 大鎚 Literally big hammer">maul</span>, made of metal, likely being a weapon of Lion King's soldier.
+He held in his hand a <span title="jp. 大鎚 Literally big hammer">maul</span>, made of metal, likely being a weapon of Lion King as a soldier.
 Such heavy maul would be difficult to lift even with both hands for a delicate woman, but this man could calmly hold it with a single arm.

 _TL Note:_ I know it makes a little sense to use woman to compare his strength, but that's how author wrote it so...